johnnychhsu/Interview_notes/md_files/TCP_IP.md

 Usually TCP begins a connection with slow start, eventually drops a packet, then settles into steady-state operation using congestion avoidance algorithn.
 Once the slow start threshold is established, TCP will run congestion avoidance algorithm.

+The threshold varies over time.
+It is established once a retransmission occurs.
+It could be reduceed half due to the packet drop. `ssthresh = max(flight size/2, 2*SMSS)` is used when packet drop occurs.

 SMSS (Sender Maximum Segment Size)

+Slow start increase the congestion window size exponentially.

+Congestion algorithm increase the congestion window size linearly.